 I am currently at Intuitive Surgical Inc. I received my PhD in Mechanical Engineering at Stanford and went to Dartmouth College for undergrad.
-Outside of school, I love climbing and spending weekends in Yosemite.
+Outside of school, I love climbing, Bikram, my dog, and weekends in Yosemite.
 More about me can be found here and here.

 NOTE: I cannot mentor students on this project due to clearance requirements at Intuitive Surgical.
 I am more than happy to answer questions regarding research at Stanford! :)